urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

     -   `group_by()` groups variables for you to perform operations on the grouped data.
 Always remember to `ungroup()` once you are finished
     -   `if_else()` vectors to use for TRUE and FALSE values of condition
     -   `case_when()` a sequence of two-sided formulas.
 The left hand side determines which values match this case.
 The right hand side provides the replacement value
     -   `_join()` joins add columns from y to x, matching observations based on the keys.
-There are muliple types of joins.
+There are multiple types of joins.
 -   These can be linked together by pipes `|>` or `%>%`

 -   Cool [cheatsheet for dplyr](https://github.com/rstudio/cheatsheets/blob/main/data-transformation.pdf)